MSc Accounting, Finance and ManagementFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 Throughout your studies you will learn and develop academic skills that will be relevant for employment, such as analysis, synthesis and critical thinking.
-Some students have gone on to more specialised studies, while others have progressed to employment, with the professional accounting firms, consulting sectors or public service being particular favourites.
+Some students have gone on to more specialised studies, while others have progressed to employment.
+Graduates of this programme go on to work for major companies such as Deloitte LLP, EY and JP Morgan and Chase, working in auditing, analysis and management trainee role.

 Request more information